 Vinegar application usually requires more than one treatment before the weeds are dead.
 Repeated applications actually acidify the soil too, which can be a good or bad thing.
 Good because the weeds will have a hard time reestablishing, bad if you wanted to plant something else there.

 While this isn’t an organic herbicide, it is a natural method for controlling weeds – boiling water.
 Okay, I can see an inherent danger here if you are a bit of a klutz, but for those of you with steady hands, you just simply wander around with a tea kettle and douse the weeds.
 On commercial organic farms, steam has been used, which is sort of a similar idea but pretty impractical for the home gardener.

 You can also solarize a weedy area by covering it with a layer of clear plastic.
 This isn’t an herbicide, but it is an effective means of destroying weeds, especially in large areas with no other plants.
 Mow or weed whack any tall weeds and then cover the area during the hottest 6 weeks of summer.
 Weigh down the edges of the plastic so it doesn’t blow away.
 After the 6 weeks have passed, the weeds, along with any of their seeds, have been roasted dead.

 Lastly, you can also try a handheld flame weeder.
 This is a propane torch with a long nozzle.
-I rather like the idea of torching the weeds, but my cautious self can just see trying to explain exactly why my garage burned down to my insurance agent.
-“Well, I was just trying to get rid of a dandelion…”
+I rather like the idea of torching the weeds, but all my cautious self can see is trying to explain exactly why my garage burned down to my insurance agent: “Well, I was just trying to get rid of a dandelion…”.